DualBit/OverscrollListener/README.md

 To use ``HeaderRecyclerView`` in your application follow those steps:

 * 1 - Add mavenCentral() to repositories block in the gradle file.
-* 2 - Add `implementation 'com.github.dualbit:overscroll:1.0.0` to the dependencies.
+* 2 - Add `implementation("com.github.dualbit:overscroll:1.0.")` to the dependencies.
 * 3 - Create a normal ``RecyclerView`` and ``RecyclerView.Adapter`` .
 * 4 - Call the extension function ``addOverScrollEdge``.
 Provide the required ``LifecycleCoroutineScope`` parameter and remember not to configure the ``LayoutManager`` instance on your ``RecyclerView``.